 The 2-stage permanently attached IV pole is an option and may have been installed at either the head, foot or both ends of the stretcher.
+The choice was made at the time the stretcher was purchased.

 To use the 2-stage permanently attached IV pole: